Weaving Literature

 All of my textile books in one spot.
 It makes me want to buy more.

-A little bit about my personal library: as I have progressed in my book collection, I have become more selective about what kind of information they need to have, and the overall presentation of the information (this is a side effect of being married to a Graphic Designer who is drawn to clean design).
+A little bit about my personal library: As I have progressed in my book collection, I have become more selective about what kind of information they need to have, and the overall presentation of the information (this is a side effect of being married to a Graphic Designer who is drawn to clean design).
 My book purchases have slowed down tremendously when I added the phrase "where is the value in this book?" when I hold it in my hands.
 What do I mean by this?
 The information that is presented in the book is going to add to my knowledge and help me grow as a designer and textile historian.
 Is the information going to help me solve problems, or does it add mystery to an already complicated craft.
 And will this book help me feel inspired to keep pushing the envelope in my weaving?

 A few of my many weaving books that range from simple weave structures to more advanced drafts.